Active adventures in Antarctica

 Majestic icebergs

-Enjoy the stunning scenery with icebergs shimmering in the sun, which whales often swim past
+Enjoy the stunning scenery with icebergs shimmering in the sun, which are often passed by whales.

 Extreme sensations

-We will test ourselves in kayaking, take a walk on snowshoes and climb to the top of several Antarctic mountains
+Experience kayaking, snowshoeing, and climb to the top of several Antarctic mountains.

 Extraordinary fauna

-We will see humpback whales, penguin colonies, imposing seals, elephant seals and numerous birds
+Get the opportunity to see amazing humpback whales, penguin colonies, imposing seals, elephant seals and numerous birds

 The southernmost post office

-We will be able to send a postcard to friends or to our home from the branch of the British Postal Service and take a photo with the penguins of Ghent
+You can send a postcard to friends or yourself at home from the British Postal Service and take a photo with Ghent penguins.

 Zodiac Landings

-We will travel by zodiac to remote and unexplored bays to visit the habitats of various animals and scientific stations
+Travel by zodiac to remote and unexplored coves to visit habitats of various animals and scientific stations.

 The fascinating bay of Neko

-One of the most beautiful places on the peninsula — here mountains, ice and wildlife form a truly unique landscape
+Visit one of the most beautiful places where mountains, ice and wildlife form a truly unique landscape.

 Itinerary